 A nonbinary gender identity that doesn’t fit into existing gender schemas or constructs.

 Acronym meaning “assigned male at birth.”

-Both an umbrella term and nonbinary gender identity that describes the experience of having a specific gender that’s different from male, female, or any combination of the two.
+Both an umbrella term and nonbinary gender identity describing the experience of having a specific gender that’s different from man, woman, or any combination of the two.

 This term describes someone who identifies with two distinct genders.